 Whether you’re starting out as a Vegan or need a jolt of inspiration in the cooking arena, my MUST-HAVE 10 will set you up for some delicious cooking and aid in the conversion of old favorites.

 1. Egg replacer.
-Brilliant for pancakes, muffins, cakes, batter or custard.
-Whenever you need a rising agent use your gluten-free, dairy free substitute by simply following the instructions.
-Usually you add a tablespoon of powder and tablespoon of water.
-A must have for the bakers and treat makers among us.
+Brilliant for pancakes, muffins, cakes, batter, or custard.
+Whenever you need a rising agent use your gluten-free, dairy-free substitute by simply following the instructions.
+Usually, you add a tablespoon of powder and a tablespoon of water.
+A must-have for the bakers and treat makers among us.

 2. A good wooden cutting board.
 Plastic cutting boards scream amateur.
-They are ugly in the kitchen, ugly when cut and stained, and made of an ugly oil derived product.
-Most importantly they provide a slippery surface, and mum says that’s dangerous when cutting.
-Do you eyes and fingers a favour and buy a wooden board.
+They are ugly in the kitchen, ugly when cut and stained, and made of an ugly oil-derived product.
+Most provide a slippery surface, that’s dangerous when cutting.
+Do your eyes and fingers a favor and buy a wooden board.

 Hint: store by hanging vertical, as a wet board will contour and bend.

 3. A blender.
 I’ve considered writing poems about my blender.
 It is truly an essential piece of kitchen attire, and without it you will be missing out on some masterpieces.
 Hummus, pesto, soups, dips, smoothies (oh my) the list is unending.
 I suggest a top-loading blender with a variety of attachments, for chopping, pureeing or grinding and sturdy blades for ice-cut smoothies.
 Think about what you’ll be doing most with it and invest in a decent blender that will last as you’ll never regret it.